Skip to content

 • Embarrassment (Oh geez, did I forget to read an email?)

-• Anger (Can’t you see from my face I’m too damn busy?)
+• Annoynace/Anger (Can’t you see from my face I’m too damn busy?)

-• Our common ground – I want us to start on the same page
+• Common Ground – I want us to start off on the same page

-• The purpose – why I’m talking, and I am as concise as possible because no one wants a lot of information when they’re emotional
+• Purpose – Why I’m talking (be as concise as possible because no one wants a lot of information when they’ve been surprised or are emotional)

-• Action – here’s what I’m hoping they’ll do (as a minimum, to simply consider my suggestion)
+• Action – Here’s what I’m hoping they’ll do (as a minimum, give me a minutes next time, or to consider my suggestion)

 • Timing – Ask when the best time might be to reconvene